Roarsan/RightRoom/README.md

-# 🏠 SpareRoom Clone
+# 🏠 RightRoom

 A modern property listings web application inspired by [SpareRoom.co.uk](https://www.spareroom.co.uk).
 Built with **Express.js**, **MongoDB**, and **EJS**, following clean MVC architecture with **Bootstrap 5** styling and custom CSS.
-A fully functional CRUD application for managing property listings with responsive design and comprehensive error handling.
+A fully functional application for managing property listings with responsive design and comprehensive error handling.

 ## ✨ Live Demo
 Visit `http://localhost:8080` after running the application to see the live demo.